The War of 1812

 Learn about the War of 1812, the writing of the Star-Spangled Banner, the burning of the White House, and more, in this under-studied period in history.

-This little board book introduces children ages 2-5 to the story of how the words to our national anthem, "The Star-Spangled Banner," came to be written, when Francis Scott Key witnessed a battle in the war of 1812 and memorialized it in a moving poem.
-In addition, toddlers will learn basic "flag manners."
+A reformat of this best-selling title into our vertical board book format.
+This little board book introduces young children to the story of how the words to our national anthem, 'The Star-Spangled Banner,' came to be written, when Francis Scott Key witnessed a battle in the war of 1812 and memorialized it in a moving poem.
+In addition, toddlers will learn basic 'flag manners.'
+This board book, here in a fresh size and updated design, will be a wonderful addition to a family's library of patriotic and historical books -- and easy for little hands to grasp.
+Ages 2-5.

 Most of us know that Francis Scott Key wrote the words to the Star Spangled Banner while being held prisoner aboard a ship on the Chesapeake Bay during the War of 1812.
 But there was much more to this man than the words to one song.
 As a child, Francis learned the Bible.
 He grew to manhood with a strong Christian faith guiding his actions and thoughts.
 The life of Francis Scott Key was lived in service to God.
 He sowed seeds of faith to his family and friends all his life.
 The beauty of his words and the example of his Christian life allow us to appreciate him today.
 For ages 9 to 13.